 - Shredded cheese – I used shredded cheddar, but any melting cheese works great.
 Try Monterey Jack, Colby Jack, Mexican, Italian, or a combination.

-Before you begin, heat your oven to 400°F. And grease a 9×13-inch baking dish with nonstick spray.
+- Before you begin, preheat your oven to 400°F. And grease a 9×13-inch baking dish with nonstick spray.

 1. Cook the meat